User guide

 Integration with DLT (Delta Live Tables)

 DLT provides expectations to enforce data quality constraints.
 However, expectations don't offer detailed insights into why certain checks fail.
-The example below demonstrates how to integrate DQX with DLT to provide comprehensive quality information.
-The DQX integration with DLT does not use DLT Expectations but DQX own methods.
+The example below demonstrates integrating DQX with DLT to provide comprehensive quality information.
+The DQX integration with DLT does not use DLT Expectations but DQX's own methods.

 Option 1: Apply quality rules and quarantine bad records